mviereck/x11docker/README.md

 # Dependencies
 x11docker can run with standard system utilities without additional dependencies on host or in image.
 As a core, it only needs X server (package `xorg`)  and, of course, docker (package `docker.io`) to run docker images on X.

+Basics:
-If no additional X server is installed, only less isolated option `--hostdisplay` will work out of the box within X, and option `--xorg` from console.
+ - If no additional X server is installed, only less isolated option `--hostdisplay` will work out of the box within X, and option `--xorg` from console.
  - As a well working base for convenience and security, it is recommended to install `xpra`, `xserver-xephyr` and `xvfb`.
 (It's recommended to use latest xpra version from [http://xpra.org](http://xpra.org/)).

+Advanced usage:
  - For hardware acceleration with option `--gpu`, also install `xwayland`, `weston` and `xdotool`.
 Applications in image should already have installed their OpenGL dependencies.
 If not, install `libgl1-mesa-glx libglew2.0 libglu1-mesa libgl1-mesa-dri libdrm2 libgles2-mesa libegl1-mesa libxv1` in image).
  - For sound with option `--pulseaudio`, install `pulseaudio` on host and in image.
  - Rarer needed dependencies for special options: